privacy policy

 2. update the changelog below

-the covenants in the articles of incorporation and bylaws cannot be weakened through a policy update. they can only be amended with the founder's personal written consent and 90% shareholder approval for protected provisions.
+the covenants in the articles of incorporation and bylaws cannot be weakened through a policy update — see the amendment lock described above.

 changelog